Unlicensed driver charged with murder in killing of Uptown protester

-A murder charge was filed Wednesday against an unlicensed motorist who admitted that he accelerated toward a protest in Uptown in hopes of vaulting over a vehicle that was meant to protect the people he knew were on the other side.
+Prosecutors filed a murder charge against an unlicensed motorist who admitted that he accelerated toward a protest in Uptown in hopes of vaulting over a vehicle that was meant to protect the people he knew were on the other side.

 Nicholas D. Kraus, 35, of St. Paul, was charged in Hennepin County District Court with second-degree intentional murder and two counts of assault with a dangerous weapon in connection with the crash late Sunday that killed 31-year-old Deona M. Knajdek, of Minneapolis, and injured three other protesters.

-The murder count represents a far more serious charge against Kraus and the potential for many years in prison if convicted, rather than the more typical count of criminal vehicular homicide.

-The charges come on the day that Knajdek, a project manager for a vulnerable adult service provider and a mother to two girls, would have turned 32 years old.
+The charges come on the day that Knajdek, a project manager for a vulnerable adult service provider and a mother to two girls who also went by the last name Erickson, would have turned 32 years old.

-Kraus remains jailed in lieu of $1 million bail ahead of a court appearance that has yet to be scheduled.
+Kraus remains jailed in lieu of $1 million bail ahead of a court appearance Thursday afternoon.
 Court records do not list an attorney for him.

 Hennepin County Attorney Mike Freeman said in a statement that Kraus was intoxicated when he committed an "extreme and violent intentional act" that killed a peaceful protester.

+The murder count represents a far more serious charge against Kraus and the potential for many years in prison if convicted, rather than the more typical count of criminal vehicular homicide, .

-"His behavior and admittance to intentionally driving towards the protesters is one important reason why we have charged him with intentional second-degree murder," Freeman continued.
+"His behavior and admittance to intentionally driving towards the protesters is one important reason why we have charged him with intentional second-degree murder," Freeman's statement continued.

+Freeman said in an interview later that it's rare for his office to file intentional murder charges in deaths involving vehicles.
+His office on Wednesday also charged 46-year-old Christopher Rice with second-degree intentional murder on allegations that he ran over neighbor in Brooklyn Park on Saturday.

+"We've taken unusually stern steps in these cases," Freeman said.
+"There is no meaningful evidence that we have discovered so far that these were anything other than intentional, absurdly violent acts against people."
+Freeman said there is no evidence that Kraus was motivated by racial bias or politics.

 Kraus' criminal history in Minnesota includes five convictions for drunken driving, most recently in 2016 in Anoka County and as far back as 2008.
 He's also been convicted numerous times for driving without a valid license, and for assault, failure to have auto insurance and giving police a false name.